|Job Title||Expeditionary Programs Manager|

 - Wilderness First Responder and CPR certification, or willingness to obtain certifications

-- Experience working with middle and high school students of all abilities or a desire to do so.
-It is essential that the applicant wants to and enjoys working with adolescents.
+- Experience and passion for working with middle and high school students of all abilities (It is essential that the applicant wants to and enjoys working with adolescents)

 - Strong interpersonal and team leadership skills